Why We Wrote This Guide

 The musician signs an agreement with a company to produce a specific amount of merchandise.

 A work made for hire occurs when Party A employs Party B to create something, but Party A becomes the legal author of the work.
 In the eyes of the law, Party B will no longer have any rights to the work whatsoever.
 While these agreements are more common in film and TV, many publishing deals can have work-for-hire language in them.
-It is important for the musician to have a clear understanding of whether a deal is work-for-hire before they sign, because signing one of these agreements gives complete ownership of the works subject to it to the employer.
+The musician needs to have a clear understanding of whether a deal is work-for-hire before they sign, because signing one of these agreements gives complete ownership of the works subject to it to the employer.

 Important Clauses in Music Contracts